motiyaniisha22/rag_automotive/README.md

 Follow the below steps to run the code or use run_script.ipynb to run the project on kaggle or colab for GPU resources.

 #### 1. Installing required dependencies.
-You can intall the dependies using the following command :
+You can intall the dependencies using the following command :
 ```bash
 pip install -r requirements.txt
 ```